The city divided by a slave trader's legacy

 "We all knew what he'd done but it wasn't spoken about," says Jane Ghosh, a former head girl of Colston Girls school.
 Founded in 1891 with an endowment left in his will, the school has steadfastly refused to drop his name.

 During her school days, Ms Ghosh took part in many Charter Day ceremonies to commemorate the school's founder.
-As head girl, she joined the procession through the city to St Stephen's church where she placed a wreath on his tomb, while Colston buns - created by and named after the merchant - were handed out during the service.
+As head girl, she joined the procession through the city to placed a wreath on his tomb, while Colston buns - created by and named after the merchant - were handed out during the service.

 "I'm not an apologist [for slavery] but I am a realist," she continues.